idawnwon/Wordpress-dev-env/README.md

 I don't know where to find new ways to meet my needs, so I tried to repair it.

 It works just fine.

+## Usage

+#### Make sure you have installed Node.js.

+1. Under 'themes' folder of Wordpress site, create a new folder, name it what ever you want, by convention, I name it 'gulp-dev'.
+1. Put `Gulpfile.js` and `package.json` into the folder.
+1. Change placeholders near `line 1` and `line 68` of  `Gulpfile.js`
+1. Go to the folder in terminal.
+1. `npm install`
+1. `gulp`